ulf-rodened/remarkable-basil/content/flu-faq.md

 * **Vitamin E**is a powerful antioxidant that helps the body fight off infection.
 Foods rich in vitamin E include nuts, seeds and spinach.

 * Vitamine D It is now clear that vitamin D has important roles in addition to its classic effects on calcium and bone 	homeostasis. ...
 Vitamin D can modulate the innate and adaptive immune responses.
 Deficiency in vitamin D is associated 	with increased autoimmunity as well as an increased susceptibility to infection.
 Several systematic reviews of daily vitamin D supplementation have shown it to be protective against respiratory tract infections.

+What kind of zinc is best for colds?
+Zinc gluconate: As one of the most common over-the-counter forms of zinc, zinc gluconate is often used in cold remedies, such as lozenges and nasal sprays (2).
+Zinc acetate: Like zinc gluconate, zinc acetate is often added to cold lozenges to reduce symptoms and speed up the rate of recovery.

 ### **What is MELATONIN used for ?**